Robert P. Behringer, PhD

 - Crater formation due to a gas jet: A problem of considerable consequence for any manned (and possibly unmanned) exploration of the moon or planets involves the formation of a crater on a lunar/planetary surface due to a retro-rocket on a lander.
 Graduate student Abe Clark and I have carried out experiments and analysis to understand this process using a simple quasi-2D experiment consisting of granular samples contained in a long narrow box that are subject to a plume of high-speed nitrogen gas.
 In fact, these studies, in collaboration with John Brandenburg of ORBITEC, have shown interesting dynamics which include a logarithmic evolution of the crater profile and more importantly, a symmetry breaking instability.
 The latter is of considerable practical importance, since this instability could drastically change the conditions beneath a real lunar or planetary lander.

 - Jamming in hopper flow: The flow out of a hopper is of theoretical interest because it is a dynamical system that exhibits jamming, and of practical interest because jamming in an industrial setting can cause major difficulties.
-Graduate student Junyao Tang and I have carried out extensive experiments in 2D hoppers and associated theoretical analysis that now give a good picture of both the flow properties, including fluctuations and the nature of jamming.
+Recent PhD graduate Junyao Tang and I have carried out extensive experiments in 2D hoppers and associated theoretical analysis that now give a good picture of both the flow properties, including fluctuations and the nature of jamming.

 - Shear flow and mixing of a granular material: In work with Paul Mort of Proctor & Gamble, graduate student Abe Clark and I are characterizing shear flow and mixing of dissimilar sizes of granular particles using our photoelastic approach.
 This work is intended to provide fundamental insights into mixing, segregation, force propagation and homogenization.
 At the same time, it will help to provide useful insight into flows that are of considerable industrial relevance.